- Our team

 - Additional work not covered by this information will be charged at an hourly rate of £90 to £265 (+ VAT) dependant on the seniority of the lawyer involved.

-We have five members of the team who may work on your matter.
+We have seven members of the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by Neil Franklin, Partner and Head of Residential Property.

 Brydie Smedley: Associate Member of CILEx (Hull) specialising in residential property work and has many years of residential conveyancing experience in the Hull and East Yorkshire area.
 Joined Rollits in 2014